elizase405/alx-low_level_programming/0x14-bit_manipualtion/README.md

-# Learning about Singly Linked Lists
+# Learning about Bit Manipualtion